 We tend to find a lot of buy to let landlords in Hull like to create a property portfolio as a means of funding their retirement.
 Not everybody likes to use a pension plan, but they do understand how the property market works.
 I know that over the past 20 or 30 years it has been a very strong long-term investment, despite the ups and downs.

-In this case study, we will take a look at one way we helped a customer to take her initial steps to becoming a Landlord.
+In this case study, we will take a look at one way we helped a customer to take her initial steps to become a Landlord.

-She looked into the possibility of Remortgaging her house in Hull in order to do this, but had been told previously that it wasn’t possible unless they could provide an address for property they were looking to buy once they’d done this – a proverbial “chicken and egg” scenario.
+She looked into Remortgage Advice in Hull for the possibility of Remortgaging her property.
+But had been told previously that it wasn’t possible unless they could provide an address for property they were looking to buy once they’d done this – a proverbial “chicken and egg” scenario.